Willem Doorn: Other activities

 A salient character trait of Rev. Doorn was his active nature.
 He worked seven days a week, from early morning till late in the evening.
 For years, he led confirmation classes after the morning service, and after the evening service, he led meetings for the youth.
 Taking vacation was foreign to him.
 He participated in many committees, was chairman of the board of the Theological School (now: Theological University of Kampen), board member of the Orphanage of Middelharnis, and representative in the General Synode of The Netherlands.
 Also, continues study stood high on his personal agenda.
 For decades, he devoted his Saturday to scripture study, till deep in the night.
 Only in later years, he allowed himself to go to bed as early as at midnight.

 Rev. Doorn was also known by his stable and dependable character.
 At his grave, people testified that loyalty was one of his most prominent traits.
 One could count on him, entrust him the biggest secrets.
 He could have been rightfully called “Willem de Zwijger” (translated: William the Silent”).
 This trait caused him to have the trust of many people in the congregation.
 “When I die, I’ll take many secrets to the grave”, was a sentence he mentioned occasionally.
-Besides, there was decisiveness in his comings and goings, and consistency in his way, which didn’t deter him from conciliating as well.
+Besides, there was decisiveness in his comings and goings, and consistency in his way, which did not deter him from conciliating as well.